 - A. The President. - 1.
 Shall be responsible for providing leadership to the General Faculty and the Faculty Senate. - 2.
-Shall form special committees with the consent of the Faculty Senate.

-3. Shall make the physical arrangements necessary for the effective conduct of the business of the Faculty Senate.

-4. Shall, in consultation with the Chief Academic Officer and the Faculty Senate Officers, prepare the agenda for the General Faculty meetings.

-- 5. Shall, in consultation with Faculty Senate Officers, be responsible for 1) preparing the agenda for the Faculty Senate meeting, 2) distributing the agenda three (3) working days before the meeting to all Faculty Senate Members and the General Faculty, and 3) advising the Chief Academic Officer regarding the agenda. - 6.
-Shall preside at all regular and special meetings of the Faculty Senate. - 7.
+Shall form special committees with the consent of the Faculty Senate - 3.
+Shall make the physical arrangements necessary for the effective conduct of the business of the Faculty Senate. - 4.
+Shall, in consultation with the Chief Academic Officer and the Faculty Senate Officers, prepare the agenda for the General Faculty meetings. - 5.
+Shall, in consultation with Faculty Senate Officers, be responsible for 1) preparing the agenda for the Faculty Senate meeting, 2) distributing the agenda three (3) working days before the meeting to all Faculty Senate Members and the General Faculty, and 3) advising the Chief Academic Officer regarding the agenda.

+- 6. Shall preside at all regular and special meetings of the Faculty Senate. - 7.
 Shall take steps necessary to execute the actions of the Faculty Senate, such as presenting to the Chief Academic Officer of the Center a list of Faculty Senate recommendations which require administrative action. - 8.
 Shall provide liaison with the General Faculty, including a report on the business of the Faculty Senate at each meeting of the General Faculty, and at other times as appropriate, and shall refer communications from members of the General Faculty to the appropriate committees. - 9.
 Shall present the official position of the General Faculty and the Faculty Senate before such groups as may be appropriate. - 10.
+In the absence of the Chief Academic Officer or a designee, will preside at General Faculty meetings.

+B. President-elect.

-In the absence of the Chief Academic Officer or a designee, will preside at General Faculty meetings. - B. President-elect. - 1.
-Shall work closely with the President in order to become familiar with the duties of the President. - 2.
+- 1. Shall work closely with the President in order to become familiar with the duties of the President. - 2.
 Shall assume the duties of the President in his/her absence. - 3.
 Shall assist the Secretary upon request. - 4.
-Shall be a voting member of the Faculty Senate. - C. The Secretary. - 1.
-Shall prepare and distribute the summary minutes of each Faculty Senate meeting to members of the General Faculty as soon as practical after each Faculty Senate meeting. - 2.
+Shall be a voting member of the Faculty Senate.

+C. The Secretary.

+- 1. Shall prepare and distribute the summary minutes of each Faculty Senate meeting to members of the General Faculty as soon as practical after each Faculty Senate meeting. - 2.
 Shall be responsible for keeping a complete set of minutes for all Faculty Senate Meetings which shall be made available to a member of the General Faculty on request. - 3.
-Shall record the names and attendance of Faculty Senate members who are present at each meeting, either in person or at a distance by using video conferencing or other electronic methods to determine if a quorum is present to conduct business.
+Shall record the names and attendance of Faculty Senate members who are present at each meeting, either in person or at a distance by using video conferencing or other electronic methods to determine if a quorum is present to conduct business. - 4.
+Shall, within three (3) working days following each Faculty Senate meeting, prepare a list of Faculty Senate recommendations which require administrative action.